Hellseher/guix-ffab/README.md

 The main target is to collect packages related to Astronomy, Astrophysics and group of languages such as **Common Lisp**, **Golan** and **Python**.

-`master` branch contains of packages passed lint and build procedure and is intended to be save to use all the time, `wip-` branches might be broken on some stage.
+`master` branch contains packages passed lint and build procedures and is intended to be save to use all the time, `wip-` branches might be broken on some stage.

-<a id="org18b9fd7"></a>
+<a id="org044ec11"></a>

 # Project structure and layout